CBSE Class 9 Maths Heron’s Formula Notes PDF

 Q1.
 What is Heron’s formula in Class 9 Maths?

-Heron’s formula is used to find the area of a triangle when all three sides are known
+Ans.
+Heron’s formula is used to find the area of a triangle when the lengths of all three sides are known.

 Ans.
-Semi-perimeter is half the sum of the three sides ⇒ s = (a + b + c) / 2
+The semi-perimeter is half the sum of the three sides of the triangle.

 Q3.
 Can Heron’s formula be used for equilateral triangles?

 Ans.
 Yes.
-It can be used for any triangle, including equilateral, as long as all sides are known.
+Heron’s formula works for any type of triangle, including equilateral, isosceles, and scalene triangles, as long as the lengths of all three sides are known.

 Q4.
 What must be checked before applying Heron’s formula?